-- If a child with no symptoms and no known exposure tests positive on an antigen test, such as BinaxNOW, a confirmatory laboratory-processed PCR is recommended. - Child care program should: - Inform the child's parent/guardian of the positive BinaxNOW result. - Recommend that the child obtain a laboratory-processed PCR test on the same day. - Instruct the child to isolate at home until they receive a laboratory-processed PCR test result. - NOT start contact tracing at this point as this is not a highly probable case: - PCR results will be back within 24 hours; and - Do not recommend over-quarantine because it's better for kids to be in child care.
+- If a child with no symptoms and no known exposure tests positive on an antigen test, such as BinaxNOW, a confirmatory laboratory-processed PCR is recommended. - The child care program should: - Inform the child's parent/guardian of the positive BinaxNOW result. - Recommend that the child get a laboratory-processed PCR test on the same day. - Instruct the child to isolate at home until they receive a laboratory-processed PCR negative test result. - NOT start contact tracing at this point because: - The PCR test results will be back within 24 hours; and - It's better for kids to be in child care, so it's not recommend to over-quarantine. - Household contacts do not need to quarantine pending the PCR result if asymptomatic.